-Git is a free and open source source code management ( SCM ) tool which has been designed for distributed development environment so that anyone, located at any place can contribute to the centralised source code.
+Git is a free and open source source code management ( SCM ) tool which has been designed for distributed development environment so that anyone, located at any place can contribute to the centralized source code.
 Git is very light weight, easy to understand and fast performance tool.

 Git is a much better tool than other SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.